Plymouth Energy Community

 The price cap is based on typical household energy use - if you use more, you will be charged more.

-From the 1st April 2025 the price cap will increase by 6.4%, compared to the cap set in January.
+From the 1st July 2025 the price cap decreased by 7%, compared to the cap set in April.

 Submit a meter reading to avoid being overcharged